How to Cover Textured Walls With Peel and Stick Temporary Wallpaper

 All wall surfaces and textures vary so it is important to keep in mind that our peel and stick wallpaper may not adhere to any of the above textured wall types.
 The best thing that you can do is to test the surface with a sample first.

 While there are several reasons why wallpaper may not adhere to your textured walls, one of the biggest issues is that too much air gets behind the self-adhesive backing, preventing your wallpaper from sticking.

 When testing a textured surface, we recommend placing your sample over the area that has the highest amount of texture.
 If your sample test is successful, you can move forward and follow our application steps for applying Tempaper removable wallpaper.

 Make sure that you thoroughly clean the surface and remove any dirt or debris with a damp cloth.
 Then, wait until it is completely dry before you begin your project.
-If there are large bumps noticeably bulging out from the wall, try to use a scraper to remove before applying the wallpaper.

 Finding the Best Peel and Stick Temporary Wallpaper for Textured Walls